29. HEX CONTROL

 29.24 TRANSFER OF HEX CONTROL TO ALLIES PROHIBITED: Hex control may not be transferred from a major power to an ally.
 The movement of friendly ground units through hexes controlled by a major power ally does not change the control of those hexes.

-A. A major power may trace supply and redeploy through, and place airbases, rocket bases and port counters in, hexes controlled by an alliance faction partner.
+A. A major power may trace supply and redeploy into and through, and place airbases, rocket bases and port counters in, hexes controlled by an alliance faction partner.

 29.25 JOINT WESTERN ALLIED CONTROL: